UWCS/stardust/content/news/archive/0102/2001-11-21-minnits-21-november-2001.md

 ##### Bee

 Last LAN, Adam Chalkley didn’t turn up, having told us the night before.
-This LAN, Adam Chalkley didn’t turn up \`\`’cos he couldn’t be arsed’’.
+This LAN, Adam Chalkley didn’t turn up “’cos he couldn’t be arsed”.
 Jake to speak to him about this; he will be put to the bottom of the signup list for the next LAN.
 This kind of thing is not acceptable; if it occurs again then a ban may be in order.

 #### Karting

-After hassling the rest of the exec, Henry \`\`McRae’’ Southgate managed to get a current total of 8 people on the signups for Karting.
+After hassling the rest of the exec, Henry “McRae” Southgate managed to get a current total of 8 people on the signups for Karting.
 Rest of the exec to push this as much as possible.

 We will meet at 1:00pm in Rootes Reception, to leave at 1:30, arriving to start by 2.